-WD22 Intelligence Updated March 2026Source: Northumbria Police Police
+WD22 Intelligence Updated April 2026Source: Northumbria Police Police

-Comprehensive safety analysis for washington central, localized within sunderland.
+Comprehensive safety analysis for Washington Central, localized within Sunderland.

 Total Crimes